Holmview: Geography

-It is located south-west of Brisbane, the state capital.
-Much of the suburb is undeveloped bush.
-Part of the suburb's northern border is marked by the Logan River.
-The Beenleigh railway line passes through this northern section.
-The Logan River Road, a major arterial, crosses Holmview from east to west.
+The suburb is 2 km north-west of Beenleigh and 32 km south-east of central Brisbane, bounded to the west by Gardiner Road and to the south by Wuraga Road.
+The Logan River is a small section of the suburb's northern boundary.

+Just to the south of the river, Beenleigh railway line enters the suburb from the north-west (Edens Landing) and exits to the north-east (Beenleigh).
+The Logan River Road passes through the suburb from west (Beenleigh) to east (Waterford).

+Consistent with the rapid population growth between 2011 and 2021, the land use in the suburb is predominantly residential in suburban-sized lots, although some areas of rural residential housing, crop growing, and grazing still remain.

 History

+Holmview takes its name from the railway station, which was established in 1885.

-On 1 May 1975, Holmview was designed a locality by Queensland Place Names Board.
+On 1 May 1975, Holmview was designated a locality by Queensland Place Names Board.
 It was designated as a suburb on 7 February 2003.
 However, the name has a longer history with Holmview railway station being mentioned in railway timetables in 1886, the railway line to Beenleigh having opened on 27 July 1885.
 Despite its name, the railway station is now within the locality of Beenleigh.
 There is an 1889 electoral roll listing for William Mann, a leaseholder at "Holmview, Beenleigh".

+The cattle yards in Beenleigh relocated to Holmview in 1980.

+Eden Landing's Seventh Day Adventist Church was built from brick in 1990.